renesas-rz/meta-renesas-ai/meta-onnxruntime/README.md

 RZ/G2 and RZ/G2L families of System on Chips.

 In order to add ONNX Runtime support to your project, make sure *onnxruntime* is listed as a dependency to your recipe/package.
-Listing *onnxruntime-staticdev* and *onnxruntime-dev* in *IMAGE\_INSTALL* could be beneficial when you want to populate an SDK for developing an application based on ONNX Runtime.
+Listing *onnxruntime-dev* in *IMAGE\_INSTALL* could be beneficial when you want to populate an SDK for developing an application based on ONNX Runtime.

 After the build is complete a set of C ONNX Runtime libraries (*libonnxruntime*) will be generated.